jpetrie/fetch-dependency/README.md

 FetchDependency is a CMake module that provides a mechanism to download, configure, build and install (local to the calling project) a dependency package at configuration time.

-FetchDependency is designed to enable dependency handling in CMake according to a specific philosophy.
-It offers:
+FetchDependency is designed to enable dependency handling in CMake according to a specific philosophy:

  - A project's dependencies should be made available automatically, in order to facilitate the quickest turnaround from cloning a project to a successful build.